Document Type : Original Article

 Background: The outbreak of the COVID-19 epidemic led to mental disorders and a negative impact on people's quality of life.
 Due to the closure of universities and the holding of classes virtually, students experienced a great deal of fear and anxiety.

-Objective: The aim of this study was to investigate the relationship between fear and anxiety and students' quality of life in the COVID-19 pandemic.
+Objective: The aim of this study was to investigate the relationship between fear and anxiety and students' quality of life during the COVID-19 pandemic.

 Method: In this descriptive correlational study, 304 students in Sulaymaniyah, Iraq in February and March 2021 were selected by convenience sampling method and entered into the study.
 Data were collected using sociodemographic form, fear of COVID-19 scale (FCV-19), Corona disease anxiety scale (CDAS), and COVID-19–impact on quality of life (COV19-QOL) scale.